ansible/ansible-container/docs/rst/configure_openshift.rst

     status:
       ingress:
         -
-          host: 192.168.30.14.xip.io
+          host: local.openshift
           routerName: router
           conditions:
             -
               type: Admitted
               status: 'True'

-The above configuration defines a route object that allows the registry to be accessed as *https://<your IP address>.xip.io*.
+The above configuration defines a route object that allows the registry to be accessed as *https://local.openshift*.

 Now execute the following to actually create the route by using the ``oc create`` command to read the definition from the file you just created: